justinmerrell/Twitter-AutoPost/README.md

 The script will fetch a tweet from the `get_tweet()` function, add the disclaimer, and post the tweet to your Twitter account.

+## Customizing

+You can customize the prompts that are used to generate the Tweets, as well as the disclaimer that is added to each Tweet.
+Under the `prompts` folder you will find the following files:

+- `concept.txt` - This file contains the prompt that is used to generate the concept for the Tweet.
+- `structure.txt` - This file contains the prompt that is used to generate the structure for the Tweet.

 ## Contributing